Ethical and Legal Challenges of Emerging Information and Communication Technologies

 The following are the important dates in the publication process:

 - March 2021: Call for abstracts published

-- 10th May 2021: Notification for invitation to submit full manuscript
+- 24th May 2021: Notification for invitation to submit full manuscript (extended from 10 May)

 - 1st October 2021: Deadline for submission of full manuscripts

 - 15th January 2021: Final decision on manuscripts to be accepted

 - April 2022: Publication of Special Issue in Information Polity